-What if every government pays its national debt?Watch
+What if every government pays its national debt?Watch this thread

 The following is a heavily edited excerpt of my upcoming book whose title has changed so many different times now, I don’t even know if it’s worth mentioning.
 Right now I’m thinking: ‘The Big Lie — How The World Really Doesn’t Work’.
 You can read a longer excerpt by subscribing to Hello Humans on Patreon for as little as $3 a month